staabm/staabm.github.io/_posts/2025-04-15-phpstan-remember-constructor-types.md

 which allows PHPStan to use type information from analyzing a class-constructor with the goal to improve results when later on analyzing instance methods or property hook bodies.

+Let's have a look into a few example use-cases for this new feature:

 #### Remember `class_exists()`, `function_exists()`